 Jet: An aircraft with engines capable of flying at or above the speed of sound.

-Knot: A unit of speed measured by a single nautical mile or 1.15 statute miles.
+Knot: A unit of speed measured by a single nautical mile or 1.15 statute miles which is the equivalent of 6076 feet per hour.

 Landing Gear: The undercarriage of an aircraft, assisting in takeoff, taxiing, and landing, in addition to offering structural support.